Donal91/Project.2/README.md

 - Clone the Repositorty.
 - Install the required Python packages: 'Pandas', 'Anaconda'.
 - Set up a PostgresSQL server and create a new database called 'crowdfunding.db'

+## Usage

+1. Run the Jupyter Notebook to extract and transform data, and create CSV files.
+2. Use the provided `crowdfunding_db_schema.sql` file to create tables in the PostgreSQL database.
+3. Load the CSV files into the corresponding PostgreSQL tables.
+4. Query the database to verify the data has been loaded correctly.

+## Built With

+- Python
+- Pandas
+- PostgreSQL
+- Jupyter Notebook
+- Excel